-Normal is a decidedly white-collar town, with fully 89.95% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Normal is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Normal who work in sales jobs (13.97%), office and administrative support (13.49%), and food service (11.26%).
+Normal is a decidedly white-collar town, with fully 87.33% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Normal is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Normal who work in office and administrative support (11.72%), sales jobs (11.35%), and food service (9.60%).

 Also of interest is that Normal has more people living here who work in computers and math than 95% of the places in the US.

-Normal is a somewhat ethnically-diverse town.
+Normal is a very ethnically-diverse town.
 The people who call Normal home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Normal residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Normal include Irish, English, Italian, and Polish.
+Important ancestries of people in Normal include German, Irish, English, Polish, and Italian.

 The most common language spoken in Normal is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.